Self-Employed Allowable Expenses

 Bank Charges

-Self-employed individuals can often deduct certain charges and overdraft fees on their accounts and business loans from their taxable income.
+Self-employed individuals can often deduct charges and overdraft fees on their accounts and business loans from their taxable income.
 The include:

 - Bank overdraft and credit card fees